 Living In God’s World Under God’s Law

 We live in God’s world.
 He set up the world in such a way for it be to run according to his ways – or law.
 Though things started perfect in the Garden of Eden, it didn’t stay that way long.
 One man and one woman broke God’s law.
 That broken law is called sin.

 In this ancient garden, God placed one man and one woman on this planet to showcase his glory (Genesis 1:26-31).
 God gave them one law to obey.
 The details may have involved a tree, some fruit, and a snake, but the bottom line test in the Garden was about trust.

 In essence, God asked the first human beings to trust him.
 God said do this and you will live or do that and you will you will die.
 But they didn’t trust God – they trusted in themselves.
 (Genesis 3)

-You probably know the rest of the story.
-Adam and Eve listened to the serpent, ate the fruit, and fell from a sinless state.
+You may know the rest of the story — Adam and Eve listened to the serpent, ate the fruit, and fell from a sinless state.
 They were pure, but became corrupted through sin.